Vestaboard/vestaboard-ampt-tasks/README.md

 - `npm install`
 - Replace the `ampt.org` in package.json with your organization name.
 - Run `ampt`
-- In [https://ampt.dev/](the Ampt dashboard), add a parameter called `VESTABOARD_TOKEN` with the Vestaboard token you get from the [Vestaboard Read/Write API](https://docs.vestaboard.com/docs/read-write-api/authentication)
+- In [the Ampt dashboard](https://ampt.dev/), add a parameter called `VESTABOARD_TOKEN` with the Vestaboard token you get from the [Vestaboard Read/Write API](https://docs.vestaboard.com/docs/read-write-api/authentication)